 - Protects the rights of staff, customers and partners

 - Is open about how it stores and processes individuals’ data

 - Protects itself from the risk of a data breach

 Data protection law

-The Data Protection Act 1998 describes how organisations – including Coaching for Talent and iPapilio JS Ltd – must collect, handle and store personal informtion.
+The General Data Protection Regulation describes how organisations – including Reconnect Weekends Ltd – must collect, handle and store personal information.

 These rules apply regardless of whether data is stored electronically, on paper or on other materials.